Teekay1702/To-do-app/README.md

 # To-Do

 ## **Overview**
-This is a personal portfolio website showcasing my skills, projects, and professional journey.
-The site is designed to provide an interactive and visually appealing experience for visitors, highlighting my expertise in software development.
+This is a To-Do website where you can insert all the tasks that you are planning to do and it keeps track of all tasks completed and which are not completed.
+You can also edit a task and delete it once you are done with it

 ## **Features**
 - **Add**: Add a task you wish to complete